davletovb/neva/ROBUSTNESS_GAPS.md

 - [x] Correct inconsistent fake-clock setup in the existing limiter test.
 - [x] Pass full local tests and quality checks.
 - [x] Commit/push the tests and refreshed gap document; open PR #52.
+- [x] Run CI and merge HTTP integration work through PR #52.
+- [x] Expand scheduler edge-case tests on an independent branch; no production changes.
-- [ ] Run CI and merge the local work through a PR.
+- [ ] Run CI and merge scheduler coverage after review.
+- [ ] User decision on deferred FAISS PR #53.

 The abandoned circuit-breaker test and previous gap document are preserved in the named git stash `circuit-breaker TDD test + gap doc`; that obsolete test was not applied to the new branch.